-Interim Department Chair Professor, Drama and Theatre for Youth and Communities / UTeach Theatre
+Associate Department Chair Professor, Drama and Theatre for Youth and Communities / UTeach Theatre

-A graduate of Arizona State University and Rutgers University, Alrutz works nationally and internationally as a theatre-maker, director and dramaturg.
-She creates and directs visually dynamic and poetic theatre for the very young and works as the dramaturg for award-winning author/illustrator, playwright and screenwriter Mo Willems.
-Alrutz’s most recent production work includes devising and directing an original theatre for the very young production called Gimme Please! (devised with Sam Provenzano and University of Texas at Austin students, premiered at the Alliance Theatre in partnership with the Paperboats Platform, showcased at TYA/USA Festival 2019), dramaturging and directing within Mo Willems’ suite of live productions at the Kennedy Center and serving as producer and production dramaturg for Willems’ animated and live-action productions for HBO Max.
-Alrutz’s work has premiered at the Alliance Theatre, Arts on the Horizon, Metro Theatre, Orlando Rep, the Kennedy Center and presenting houses throughout the U.S.
+A graduate of Arizona State University and Rutgers University, Alrutz works nationally and internationally as a director, theatre-maker and dramaturg for theatre and film/TV.
+She creates visually dynamic and poetic theatre for the very young and is the dramaturg for award-winning author/illustrator, playwright and screenwriter Mo Willems.
+Alrutz’s theatre work has premiered at the Alliance Theatre, Arts on the Horizon, Metro Theatre, Orlando Family Stage (previously: Orlando Repertory Theater), The John F. Kennedy Center for the Performing Arts and presenting houses throughout the U.S.

 Applied theatre, digital storytelling, devising, dramaturgy, theatre for young audiences, theatre with and for youth, theatre for the very young (ages 2-6), intersectional feminism and critical performance pedagogies